namel3ss-Ai/namel3ss/docs/memory.md

 - `phase_reason` stable reason code
 - `links` list of link records
 - `link_preview_text` map of id to preview
+- `handoff_packet_id` handoff packet id
+- `handoff_from_agent` agent id that sent the handoff
+- `handoff_to_agent` agent id that received the handoff
+- `handoff_link_previews` list of preview lines

 ## Memory lanes
 - My lane holds personal memory for the current user
+- Agent lane holds private memory for one agent
 - Team lane holds shared memory for the project
 - System lane holds system rules and is read only
 - Team lane writes are only allowed by explicit promotion
-- Team lane writes create proposals that must be approved
+- Team lane writes create proposals that must be approved Agent lanes do not share memory without a handoff.

 ## Memory policy contract
 Policies are enforced and recorded under `policy` in traces.